 My interest in the gifts of being an empath and having empathy began a long time ago.
-Having empathy or being empathetic means you can “put yourself in the shoes of another” to imagine, understand or feel like they do.
+Having empathy or being empathetic means you can understand and sometimes feek how someone feels; to imagine, understand or feel like they do.

 Being an empath may include the above compassionate abilities but is more a matter of being highly sensitive and often having an intuitive way “of actually feeling what another person is feeling.”
 Some empaths can heal or have other abilities to help people.

 My experiences with being empathetic started when I was small.
-My parents inadvertently encouraged this gift by teaching me not to judge others but to “put myself in their shoes” and try to understand why they behaved as they did.
+My parents inadvertently encouraged this gift by teaching me not to judge others but to “put myself in the other person’s shoes” and try to understand why they behaved as they did.

 Recently I discovered my 6th grade autobiography and found this interesting observation by my mother: “Elaine is very friendly toward other children, very sensitive to other’s feelings….”

 With my Christian upbringing and the Sunday School lessons about Jesus healing the sick and loving people, a desire to help people grew.
 I knew at a very early age that I wanted to be a nurse.

 Then at the age of 16 I saw the Star Trek episode titled “Gem.”
 Two big headed, “superior” beings are testing a mute, female humanoid for her compassion, self-sacrifice and love of life.
 They are deciding whether her race is worthy of being saved from some impending doom.

 Gem was compassionate (or empathetic) because she wanted to help the crew and felt sadness for them.
 She could actually feel what they felt; so she was an empath.